For creative gift-giving, consider one-of-a-kind handmade items and shared experiences like live performances or dining out.

-And no worries if the snow forecast leaves just a dusting; indoor ice skating (with rentals and a classic snack bar) at Cass Park Rink is the ticket.
+And no worries if the snow forecast leaves just a dusting; indoor ice skating (with rentals and a classic snack bar) at Cass Park Rink is always a win-win.

 Looking to hit the slopes?
 Greek Peak for downhill skiing and snowboarding is just a short drive from Ithaca.

 For an indoor creative warm-up, we suggest booking a two-hour workshop at the Clay School.
 Located in Ithaca, the pottery studio has regular classes, while also offering opportunities to learn how to spin clay or make musical instruments.
 Consider a membership or gift certificate for your artistically inclined friends and family.

 Or check out The Metal Smithery, which has ongoing classes, for workshops on how to make jewelry and tools, and private lessons are also available.
 Or consider a gift certificate or membership to help pave the way for your creator connections to find some studio time.